Wild Garlic (aka Ramsons) And What To Do With It

 Serve as a dip, a sauce for fish or pasta….over potatoes.
 If you make the stiffer version (less olive oil) you can serve it, almost like pâté, with toast or crackers.

-It freezes well (freeze into ice cubes), so you can try out all these ideas!
+The pesto freezes well (freeze into ice cubes), so you can try out all these ideas!

 How to identify wild garlic